cspotcode/hookable-typescript/README.md

 Tools like `ts-loader` support alternate compiler implementations.
 These tools can be told to use `pluggable-typescript`.
 In this way, `ts-loader` does not need to support custom transformers or diagnostics filtering because plugins can handle that.
 `ts-loader` can be simpler and focus solely on being a good webpack loader.

-## Potential use-cases

-Plugins might be written to do the following:

-* yarn-pnp support: `"moduleResolution": "yarn-pnp"`
-* `ttypescript`-style transformers support
-* Custom diagnostic filtering.
-Strip diagnostic codes that are annoying, or change their severity.

 ## Why this approach?
 Why 2 modules?